How can I get the most out of a styling session?

 Where will you take me shopping?

 We can shop anywhere.
 I spend a great deal of time shopping in the Sydney CBD due to the scope and variety.
 However, understand that this is not always convenient for some.
 A client may prefer to shop in their local centre close to home.
 I am well versed on most of the Sydney and Melbourne surrounding centres and always do my research.
-Sizing and budget requirements may also dictate where we go so we always chat this through prior to any trip.
-I also have interstate clients in Melbourne and take regular trips to service their updates.
-Please note some shopping centres offer more variety than others when it comes to brand and size requirements and we will need to take this into consideration.
+Sizing and budget requirements may also dictate where we go, so we always chat this through prior to any trip.
+I have interstate clients in Melbourne and take regular trips to service their updates.
+If you are Melbourne based please shoot me a note and I will advise on dates of my next trip.

 What are your terms and conditions of service?